demetreades/win10guide/README.md

 To refresh environmental variables from the registry run: `refreshenv`

-To get the version run:
+To get PowerShell's version run:

     (Get-Host).Version